Evolution - Darwin's Theory of Evolution, its Causes and its Mechanism

 • Descent with Modification: Species change over generations to give way to new species.

 Darwin's trip on the HMS Beagle was quite imperative for the development of his theory.
 It was in the Galapagos Islands, with its different species of finches with beaks of different shapes adapted to different food sources, that he had made the bulk of his most important observations.
-Coupled with keen research and experimentation, through these findings among others, it is that Darwin came up with his revolutionary theory expounded in "On the Origin of Species" in 1859.
+Both keen research and experimentation, through these findings among others, it is that Darwin came up with his revolutionary theory expounded in "On the Origin of Species" in 1859.

-Causes Of Evolution
+Causes of Evolution

 Evolution is a result of several factors that introduce and propagate genetic variations in populations.